jchacana/java-bootcamp-working/stage2/README.md

 SIDE NOTE:
 - I think the concurrency part will be a bit difficult to simulate or implement at this moment.
 Also, nowadays is very unlikely that someone will ever need to implement concurrency on a low-level.
 For example, Spring Boot provides already a ThreadPoolExecutor easily configurable for async tasks.
 Also, streams api provide tthe parallelStream method to allow the app process the operations in parallel.
 I think the concurrency could be evaluated on the Green Belt level
+- Something that I'm expecting here is to have 2 kinds of stores, one for Accounts and one for Transactions,  that will act as very basic datasources.
+I would expect also an upper layer that will provide methods to operate over this "proto-stores".
+Such methods should be kept for stage3 as abstractions to operate with database